-Once you fill in the contents inside modal window, you define targeting rules.
-We support a wide range of targeting options – right from choosing page URLs on your site where the intercept should appear, to the geo-location of your visitors who should see this, to the amount of time they spend on your site etc.
+Once you fill in the contents inside the modal window, you define targeting rules.
+We support a wide range of targeting options – right from choosing page URLs on your site where the intercept should appear, to the geo-location of your visitors who should see this, to the amount of time they spend on your site, etc.

 You can use device and cookie targeting (shown below) to target a segment of users that will find the notification/survey most relevant.

-The lead generation survey registered over 100K impression (was shown to first-time visitors only) out of which over 15% got converted into leads!
+The lead generation survey registered over 100K impressions (was shown to first-time visitors only) out of which over 15% got converted into leads!
 It turned out to get a huge win for the CRM team; the best they had prior was browsing data of anonymous visitors from their favorite analytics tool.